-To the Shareholders and the Board of Directors of Sinovac Biotech Ltd. Opinion on the Financial Statements
+To the Shareholders and Board of Directors of Sinovac Biotech Ltd.

+Opinion on the Financial Statements

-We have audited the accompanying consolidated statements of comprehensive income, shareholders' equity and cash flows of Sinovac Biotech Ltd. (the "Company") for the year ended December 31, 2017, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the results of the Company's operations and its cash flows for the year ended December 31, 2017, in conformity with U.S. generally accepted accounting principles.
+We have audited the accompanying consolidated balance sheets of Sinovac Biotech Ltd. (the "Company") as of December 31, 2020, the related consolidated statements of comprehensive income, shareholders' equity and cash flows for each of the two years in the period ended December 31, 2020, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2020, and the results of its operations and its cash flows for each of the two years in the period ended December 31, 2020, in conformity with accounting principles generally accepted in the United States of America.